Pusheceirtt/openshift-27may-2024/Day1/README.md

 ## Physical vs Logical/Virtual Cores
 - each modern Physical CPUs are capable of running multiple threads parallely
 - Hyperthreading - each physical CPU supports 2/4/8 virtual cores

+## To support 1000 OS, how many physical machines are required in the absence of Virtualization Technology
+- 1000 Physical machines are required
+- data-center maintenance
+- power consumption
+- real-estate cost - lease/rent
+- Uninterupped power supply (UPS/INverter)
+- Air Conditioning
+- Sound proofing

+## To support 1000 OS, how many least number of physical machines are required with Virtualization support?
+-

 ## Container Overview

 ## What is Container Runtime?